-[Singer-songwriter Rie Sawai] Currently holding nationwide concert tour "RIE Sawai Summer Tour 2023"
+Singer-songwriter Rie Sawai is currently holding her nationwide concert tour "RIE SAWAI Summer Tour 2023"

-Singer-songwriter Rie Sawai kicked off her "RIE Sawai Summer Tour 2023" on July 20th, touring seven locations across the country, starting in Kannai, Yokohama.
-As a vocalist who writes her own lyrics and composes her own music, Sawai has also worked as a backing vocalist for many artists, including Kohmi Hirose.
-She is also a voice trainer, a caregiver, and a beauty pageant finalist.
-We asked her about her current concert tour, from when she first started her music career to the present.
+Singer-songwriter Rie Sawai kicked off her "RIE SAWAI Summer Tour 2023" on July 20th, visiting seven locations across the country, starting in Kannai, Yokohama.
+As a vocalist who writes her own lyrics and composes her own music, Sawai has sung backing vocals for numerous artists, including Kohmi Hirose.
+She is also a voice trainer, caregiver, and beauty pageant finalist.
+We spoke to her about her journey from when she first started her musical career to the present, and about her current concert tour.

 -Please tell us about your recent activities.

-A singer-songwriter, she also works as a voice trainer and care worker in Yokohama and Tokyo.
-She has also participated in beauty pageants such as 2022 Miss Japan Premium and Global Unity Japan 2023.
+A singer-songwriter, she also works as a voice trainer and certified care worker in Yokohama and Tokyo.
+She has also competed in beauty pageants such as 2022 Miss Japan Premium and Global Unity Japan 2023.

---Not only singing, but also nursing and beauty competitions?
-I'm curious about all of those, but what made you decide to become a singer-songwriter in the first place?
+-Not only your singing voice, but also nursing care and beauty competitions?
+I'm curious about all of those, but what made you become a singer-songwriter in the first place?

-I was exposed to classical music from my childhood and I strongly felt that I could not live without music.
-However, the world of classical music is so vast that I could not decide what I wanted to do within it.
+I had been exposed to classical music since I was a child and I strongly felt that I couldn't live without music.
+However, the world of classical music is so vast that I couldn't decide what I wanted to do within it.

 When I was about 18 years old, I saw Hirose Kohmi on TV.
-I was moved by the beautiful melodies and lyrics, the way she sang, and her overwhelming voice, and I immediately knew that this was the world I wanted to be in.
-I immediately bought Hirose's CD, and when I opened the case, I found an application form for the Hirose Kohmi Music School.
+I was moved by her beautiful melodies and lyrics, the way she sang, and her overwhelming voice, and I instinctively thought, "Ah, this is the world I've been looking for."
+I immediately bought a CD of Hirose's and when I opened the case, I found a student application form for the Hirose Kohmi Music School inside.
 I called that same day and started attending the following week.

 -You have great initiative.